 How We Got Started

 Down Syndrome Network Oregon began in 2002 by two women whose children were born with Down syndrome.
 It began as a small group of parents getting together to share their experiences over coffee.
-It did not take long to realize the value of a support network of parents and care givers who are raising a child living with Down syndrome or other challenges.
+It did not take long to realize the value of a support network of parents and caregivers who are raising a child living with Down syndrome or other challenges.

 The vision for an organized support network began because of the dedication of our co-founders, Renee Kerr and Paula Schiedler.
 With the help of an involved Board of Directors, DSNO is a thriving local organization that has supported numerous families.

+For over two decades, DSNO has been a family-led, volunteer-driven organization providing comfort and acceptance for families, friends, and individuals with Down syndrome and other intellectual disabilities.
 The values that guide our mission are advocacy, inclusiveness, equality and respect for life, compassion, comfort, hope and faith.